 - When we receive the referral, a Council Intake Officer will visit you at home to talk about your needs and goals.

-- A Council Intake Officer will then contact you to discuss your support plan; any costs involved; and a start date.
+- A Council Intake Officer will then contact you to discuss your support plan; any costs involved; and a start date if considered eligible and resources are available.